Key Points:

 For the price, the meal was “fine”.

-I wouldn’t describe anything on the plate to be anything more than lukewarm, and it was certainly edible, although this isn’t a meal that is going to blow you away.
+I wouldn’t describe anything on the plate as anything more than lukewarm, and it was certainly edible, although this isn’t a meal that is going to blow you away.
 Like, at all.

 Portion sizes were small, so big eaters should likely avoid the deal altogether and opt for something more substantial from the get-go.